achevrot/impunity/_sources/how.rst.txt

 - if the two units are not commensurable, an IncommensurableUnits warning is raised.

 .. figure:: images/test.svg
-   :name: my-custom-label
+   :name: diagram

 In the case of the speed function example, the expected return UoM is "km/h" while the UoM inferred from the division between distance and duration variables is "m/s". impunity identifies this discrepancy and takes action by modifying the AST accordingly.
 It introduces a binary operation (BinOp) node to convert the result to the proper UoM, as depicted in red on this modified AST:

 .. figure:: images/ast_modif.svg
-   :name: my-custom-label
+   :name: modif_ast

 Here, the constant value of 3.6 is calculated by determining the conversion factor between the two units "m/s" and "km/h".
 Here, impunity leverages the capabilities of the sister Pint library: however,